Saumya-Shah/YT-Mp3Downloader/README.md

-This is a helper to download Youtube videos as Mp3s for offline music access.
-These shouldn't be used for commercial purposes and users of this script are responsible for all the legal issues around this.
+Basic script to download Youtube videos and playlists as Mp3s for offline access.

 ## HowTo: